telerik/blazor-docs/components/treelist/state.md

 If you want the TreeList to start with certain settings for your end users, you can pre-define them in the `OnStateInit event`.

+>tip The `ExpandedItems` sample in the [Set TreeList Options Through State](#set-treelist-options-through-state) section shows how to collapse all items in the OnStateInit event handler.

 >caption Choose a default state of the TreeList for your users

 ````CSHTML